Waiau Garden Villa

 No analysis available

-I searched for paid laundry language such as coin-op, card-operated, quarters, or laundry fees.
-Nothing in the remarks suggests a paid community laundry facility, and the repeated in-unit laundry mentions point away from it.
+I looked for paid laundry language such as coin laundry, coin-op, quarters, card-operated machines, or laundry fees.
+The remarks reference in-unit laundry instead, with no evidence of a paid community laundry room.

 Parking is clearly offered at this building.
 Across the provided listings, multiple agents mention “2-assigned parking,” “1 assigned parking stall,” “two nearby parking stalls,” “uncovered parking stall,” and “street parking nearby,” while historical MLS data shows parking-related features on 20/20 listings.
 The evidence is strong and consistent, with no indication this is a copy-paste error.